tyrw/css-tricks-react-auth/README.md

 1. Get an access token from an authentication server
 2. Send the access token to your backend server with each subsequent request

-These steps are the same for pretty much all authentication, whether that's standard email & password, magic links, or single sign on (SSO) logins like Google, Azure, or Facebook.
+These steps are the same for pretty much all authentication, whether that's standard email & password, magic links, or single sign on (SSO) providers like Google, Azure, or Facebook.

 Ultimately, we want our React app to send an initial request to an authentication server and have that server generate an access token we can use.

 ## JWT access tokens

-There are different choices for what type of access token to use, but JSON Web Tokens (JWTs) are a great option.
+There are different choices for what type of access token to use, and JSON Web Tokens (JWTs) are a great option.
 JWTs are compact, URL-safe tokens that your React application can use for authentication and access control.

 Each JWT has a JSON object as its “payload” and is signed such that your backend server can verify that the payload is authentic.
 An example JWT looks like: